pupil-labs/pupil-docs/user-docs/pupil-capture.md

 - Local USB - select this option if your Pupil Headset is connected to the machine running Pupil Capture.
 This is the default setting.
 - RealSense 3D - select this option if you are using an Intel RealSense 3D camera as your scene camera.
 Read more in the [RealSense 3D section](#intel-realsense-3d).

-After switching to a different capture source, you can click the `Start with default devices` button to automatically start the capture for the world and eye windows with corresponding cameras.
-Or, you can individually indicate which source to use from every capture window.
+After switching to a different capture source, you can click the `Start with default devices` button.
+This will automatically select the correct sensor and start capturing for corresponding world and eye windows.
+Or, you can manually select the capture source to use from the world and eye windows.

 ### Pupil Detection